bookRa/hacktimbergem/backend/README.md

 - All coordinates in OCR JSON are PDF point space (unrotated, origin top-left).
 - Rendering & OCR are sequential to keep memory low.
 - Future: replace BackgroundTasks with a queue + workers without changing API contracts.
+ - Entities persistence: All `bounding_box` values are stored in unrotated PDF point space.
+Frontend converts canvas→PDF on create/update and PDF→canvas on render.
+Instance entities (`symbol_instance`, `component_instance`) must be placed within a `drawing` on the same sheet; the backend enforces this and sets `instantiated_in_id`.
+Definitions with dependent instances cannot be deleted.